-5. Click a blue box in the System Overview to go to the Welcome sheet for that component or the configuration page for a driver.

-If the configuration is shown in a text editor instead of XGCONF, close the text editor window.
+- 5. Click a blue box in the System Overview to go to the Welcome sheet for that component or the configuration page for a driver.
+If a feature is not supported for your target, you cannot click it.
+For example, you cannot click TCP/IP for MSP430. - Note: If the configuration is shown in a text editor instead of XGCONF, close the text editor window.
 Then, right-click on the .cfg file and choose Open With > XGCONF.
 If you are comfortable editing configuration scripts with a text editor, you can do that.
 However, you should not have the file open in both types of editor at the same time.